-The global CRM market is expected to hit $37 million by 2017 – a massive jump from the last years “modest” $26.3 millions.
+The global CRM revenue amounted to $39.5 which surpassed the DBMS market that reached $36.8 billion in the same year.
 In 2013 91% of companies with 11+ employees in staff had some sort of a CRM solution in place.

 To answer this question and the one in the title, let’s start with the core basics.